-More or Less Faithful Christian Reflections on Life
+More or Less Faithful Reflections on the Bible and Living as Christians

 Cameron Lee, What Love Does and Why It Matters: Romance, Relationships, and 1 Corinthians 13 (Fuller Institute for Relationship Education, 2017).
 Paul’s “love chapter” is often misunderstood.
 In this book, I argue that we need to be more aware of the “culture of romance” that shapes how we understand the meaning of love — the better to appreciate what Paul is trying to teach the church.
 There are questions for individual reflection and group discussion at the end of each chapter.
 This is the second book to be published under the auspices of the institute; if you read it and find it helpful, I would greatly appreciate a positive review on Amazon or Facebook!